Whether you’re new to scuba diving or a seasoned pro, chances are that you’ve come across the term “thermocline”.

 The phenomenon has been described as looking like a shimmer, oil-on-water, frosted glass, or similar to the heat haze you see above a road on a hot day.
-No, you don’t just need a new mask (although we’ve got you sorted there with the best scuba masks of 2021!), that’s a thermocline!
+No, you don’t just need a new mask (although we’ve got you sorted there with the best scuba masks), that’s a thermocline!

 Why Do Thermoclines Matter For Scuba Divers?

 Whilst you won’t encounter them on every dive, thermoclines are an important factor to consider when planning your dive.

 For example, if you know you’re in an area where you know thermoclines can get chilly, you’ll definitely want to be wearing the right wetsuit.